microsoft/microsoft-ui-xaml-specs/webview/WebView2_spec.md

 Windows.Foundation.IAsyncOperation ExecuteScriptAsync(String javascriptCode) –

-Executes the specified script function from the currently loaded HTML, with specific arguments, as an asynchronous action.
+Executes the specified script from the currently loaded HTML, as an asynchronous action.

 void Reload() – Reloads the current content in the WebView2.